Ever wondered where most of our energy comes from? A significant source is fossil fuels, accounting for about 80% of our energy consumption.

 The Role of Renewable Energy

-Renewable energy is key to our clean, green future.
+Renewable energy is critical to our clean, green future.
 Sources like wind and solar power are kinder to Earth and cheaper than fossil fuels.
-The clean energy field is growing daily because these renewable sources cost less.
+Because these renewable sources cost less, the clean energy is growing daily.

 We’re also creating more jobs in this area!
-In the United States, we’re doing a good job of using more renewable energy and being smarter with our power.
+In the United States, we’re excellently using more renewable energy and being more innovative with our power.
 These changes help everyone by cleaning our air and fighting climate change.

 Final Thoughts